nemothorx/neon-git/README.md

 to give a listing identical to github.
 In a git repo, it gives commit info per file and directory, mimicking the github interface.

+Two versions `ghls` and `ghls2` exist.

+* ghls
+  - a little more verbose
+  - includes info about modified files in subdirectories
+* ghls2
+  - cleaner code via rewrite
+  - cleaner output is not hardcoded to 80 column width
+  - missing indication of modified files within subdirectories

 Note that this is the script which moved the repo away from being "git-timemachine" and into just being my personalised set of git helpers

+## git-trawl

+scrape all unique revisions of a file from git commits, giving each a unique name within "_raw" path.

+# git-automsg

+Generate a git commit message suitable for auto commits.
+It generates a message that is a hybrid of `git status` and `git diff`, making reading this info easier for future casual reading of `git log`

 ## timemachine